-Economists near-universally warn that President-elect Donald Trump’s pledge to impose “across-the-board” 20-percent tariffs on imports will trigger inflation, disrupt domestic industries, and spur global trade wars.
+Economists near-universally warn that President-elect Donald Trump’s pledge to impose “across-the-board” 10-to-20-percent tariffs on imports will trigger inflation, disrupt domestic industries, and spur global trade wars.

 Despite overwhelming critical consensus, Trump calls tariffs “the most beautiful word in the dictionary” and hasn’t backed down since his Nov.
 5 reelection.